OS X Mountain Lion: New and changed features

+Default wallpaper

+The default desktop picture is an image of the NGC 3190 galaxy.

 Notification Center

 Notification Center was added in the operating system.
 It provides an overview of alerts from applications and displays notifications until the user completes an associated action, rather than requiring instant resolution.
 Users may choose what applications appear in Notification Center, and how they are handled.
 There are three types of notifications: banners, alerts, and badges.
 Banners are displayed for a short period of time in the upper right corner of the Mac's screen, and then slide off to the right.
 The icon of the application is displayed on the left side of the banner, while the message from the application will be displayed on the right side.
 Alerts are the same as banners, but will not disappear from the screen until the user takes action.
 Badges are red notification icons that are displayed on the application's icon.
 They indicate the number of items available for the application.

-Notification Center can be accessed by clicking the icon in the right corner of the menu bar.
+It can be accessed by clicking the icon in the right corner of the menu bar.
 When open, the user can click a button to tweet, post status updates to Facebook, or view all notifications in the sidebar pane.
 Swiping up will reveal the option to disable Notification Center for one day.
 Many settings of Notification Center can be customized under the "Notifications" pane in System Preferences.
 Each application can have three ways to display notifications: none, banners, and alerts.
 Options to toggle the app icons and sounds are also available.
 Users can click and drag an app in the pane to change the order the applications are displayed within Notification Center.